UA-RCL/ua-rcl.github.io/projects/cedr/tutorials/step-by-step/esweek25_tutorial.md

 ### Building CEDR with ZIP

-In `build-arm32` folder run the following steps to rebuild CEDR with ZIP as an accelerator.
+In `build-arm` folder run the following steps to rebuild CEDR with ZIP as an accelerator.

 ```bash
 rm -rf ./* # This can be skipped, used for showing fresh start of cmake with new accelerator